 Iron and your body

-Lack of iron in the body is known as iron deficiency.
-It is easy to see how such a deficiency can cause a general lack of energy, and tiredness.
+Not having enough iron in the body is known as iron deficiency.
+Because iron helps the cells in your body use oxygen to convert carbohydrates (sugars) into energy, it is easy to see how iron deficiency can cause a general lack of energy and tiredness.

 Iron deficiency anaemia

 Iron deficiency can lead to iron deficiency anaemia in adults and iron deficiency anaemia in children.
 Iron deficiency anaemia occurs when the body’s iron stores get so low that there is not enough iron to make adequate amounts of haemoglobin.

 As well as general tiredness and lethargy, iron deficiency anaemia can cause a number of other problems.
 Symptoms may include shortness of breath, palpitations (rapid, or irregular, heartbeats) dizziness and the feeling of lightheadedness.

 What causes lack of iron?